vramdal/trafikanten-hjemme/README.md

 Create a calendar in Google Calendars.
 Call it "Public transport" or similar.
 Set up the display schedule as calendar events.
 Give each event a location.

 Create another calendar, call it "Weather".
 Set up one or more events.
-Do not use the Location field, instead, in the description field, enter a location string on the form used by Yr.no URLs, for example `Norway/Oslo/Oslo/Kikutstua/`.
+Enter a valid location in the Location field.

 For each of the two calendars, copy the _private_ ICS URL and copy them into the ...